 Threading is again achieved by applying a single point cutting tool radially into the side of a workpiece.
 Unlike parting and grooving, however, the tool is pointed in nature and moved along the axis as it cuts in order to create a thread.
 Many different types of thread can be cut into components using various tools and feed programs.

-Knurling does not involve any cutting of metal and is instead a finishing technique used to add a roughened gripping surfaces to components, often in the form of a cross-hatched pattern.
+Knurling does not involve any cutting of metal and is instead a finishing technique used to add a cross-hatch pattern to a workpiece.
 A special knurling tool comprised of rollers is pressed against the rotating workpiece in order to add the designated pattern.